 With back-to-school shopping in full swing and summer winding down, many homeowners overlook important steps in taking care of their yard.
 Your grass is getting ready for winter by pulling in moisture and nutrients and is moving energy stores into the roots to survive winter dormancy.
 With lower temperatures, less daylight, and generally more precipitation, opportunities to conserve water are greatest during these months.

 The cooler temperatures and higher probability of rain allow moisture to evaporate from the soil more slowly.
 Calculating those changes in weather and automatically adjusting watering schedules is critical to the health of your plants, and saves you water & money.
 The Skydrop smart sprinkler controller takes real-time weather data and manages your watering to use the minimal amount necessary in fall and throughout the year.

-If you are using a standard sprinkler timer on a set schedule, you’re going to be doing a lot of over watering, which is not only wasteful, but bad for the health of your lawn.
+If you are using a standard sprinkler timer on a set schedule, you’re going to be doing a lot of overwatering, which is not only wasteful but bad for the health of your lawn.
 You want to keep roots reaching for water deep in the soil so they can withstand drought and come back strong in the spring.
 This is where the Skydrop Smart Sprinkler Controller’s method of Deep & Infrequent watering really makes the difference.
-Our patented watering algorithm dynamically adjust the frequency and duration of watering, helping you achieve maximum water savings.
+Our patented watering algorithm dynamically adjusts the frequency and duration of watering, helping you achieve maximum water savings.
 Up to 50% less water than a traditional timer.

 Smart watering is only part of the plan.
 Everything you do in the fall is about making your grass come back strong in the spring, full and green.
 Don’t forget these other elements.